wesruv/target.en/help/c-activities/priority.md

 ---
-description: Target determines which activity (or activities) to deliver to a page differently depending on which Target interface and which activity creation function (Visual Experience Composer or Form Based composer) you're using.
 keywords: settings;priority
-seo-description: Adobe Target determines which activity (or activities) to deliver to a page differently depending on which Target interface and which activity creation function (Visual Experience Composer or Form Based composer) you're using.
+description: Adobe Target determines which activity (or activities) to deliver to a page differently depending on which Target interface and which activity creation function (Visual Experience Composer or Form Based composer) you're using.
-seo-title: Priority in Adobe Target
+title: Priority in Adobe Target
-solution: Target
-title: Priority
 topic: Standard
 uuid: 114cd625-2716-4c4c-983b-a7f677717b07
 ---